 WordPress comes with six pre-defined roles, including super admin, administrator, editor, etc. Each of these roles performs certain tasks that are known as capabilities.
 In fact, each role is being assigned a set of capabilities.
 But, what if you want to extend “User Roles and Capabilities” in your WordPress site?
 If that’s the case, then you should consider using the WordPress Role Manager plugins.

 Below is a list of seven incredibly useful and efficient ‘User Role’ plugins suited for customizing and extending the roles and capabilities of your website:

 PublishPress Capabilities – User Role Editor, Access Permissions, Admin Menus

 When you need to group your users separately, you would indeed feel the need to have the ability to create your own set of roles and capabilities.
 This is where the Capability Manager Enhanced plugin comes in handy.
 The plugin helps create custom roles with a set of your choice of capabilities.
 Also, the Capability Manager Enhanced plugin makes the process of managing roles and capabilities a straightforward and hassle-free task.

 => Create, modify and delete the capabilities for a role.

 => Backup and restore roles, as well as, capabilities.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
 It is developed by PublishPress.
-The name of the publisher is WordPress Plugin Repository.
+The publisher is WordPress Plugin Repository.
 It was first get released on July 30, 2012.
-On September 06, 2023, it was last get upgraded.
+On February 12, 2024, it was last get upgraded.

 User Role Editor